-TL;DR: use the labels prefixed with echoes/ to tag your pull requests with their purpose.
+TL;DR: use the labels prefixed with echoes/ to add context to your pull requests.
 That's all!
 No need for additional tickets, time-tracking, or switching to a different tool.

 These labels are centrally defined in Echoes to represent what matters to your organization, and Echoes keeps them in sync across all of your repositories so you don't have to.

-Echoes requires pull requests to be tagged with at least one intent or initiative, and optionally with the effort that went into it.
+Echoes requires pull requests to be tagged with at least one intent or initiative, and optionally with the effort and impediments.

-There are certain scenarios where Echoes can infer the intent from the context and will label GitHub pull requests and GitLab merge requests itself:
+There are certain scenarios where Echoes can infer the intent from the context and will label GitHub pull requests and GitLab merge requests automatically:

-- When Echoes is connected to other (such as a JIRA, Linear, or Shortcut instance), it follows these external references to find a label.
+- When Echoes is connected to other (such as a , , or ), it follows these external references to find a label.
 Echoes may also follow parent links depending on the integration: in the example of JIRA, a single label at the EPIC label will cascade to its user stories, its tasks, down to the pull requests referencing them.

 Echoes integrates with the GitHub check API and can alert you when a pull request is missing the required labels.
 This check is only enabled for authors that belong to a team from the point of view of Echoes.
 The check is skipped for example for new employees who haven't yet been added to a team within Echoes, or for open source contributors from the community.

 Echoes offers a reusable GitLab job to do the labels check.
 Include the corresponding yaml file and add this job to your stages to enable it: